 In particular, we measured the fractional number of edges changes for "tumor-normal pairs”, to study how TF targets change in the oncogenic transformation.
-We call this the "rewiring index" and In Fig. 4A, we ranked TFs according to it.
-In leukemia, well-known oncogenes (such as MYC and NRF1) were among the top edge gainers, while the well-known tumor suppressor IKZF1 is the most significant edge loser (Fig. 5A).
+We call this the "rewiring index" and In Fig. 4A and ranked TFs according to it.
+In leukemia, well-known oncogenes (such as MYC and NRF1) were among the top edge gainers, while the well-known tumor suppressor IKZF1 is the most significant edge loser (Fig. 4A).
 Mutations in IKZF1 serve as a hallmark of various forms of high-risk leukemia7,8.
 We observed a similar rewiring trend using distal, proximal, and combined networks (details in suppl.).
-This trend was also consistent across a number of cancers: highly rewired TFs such as BHLHE40, JUND, and MYC behaved similarly in lung, liver, and breast cancers (Fig. 5).
+This trend was also consistent across a number of cancers: highly rewired TFs such as BHLHE40, JUND, and MYC behaved similarly in lung, liver, and breast cancers (Fig. 4C).

 In addition to direct TF-to-gene connections, we also measured rewiring using a gene-community model.
-Here, the targets within the regulatory network were characterized in terms of the modules of multiple genes to which they belonged (so called "gene communities" ).
-Instead of directly measuring the changes in a TF's targets between tumor and normal cells, we determined the changes in the gene communities it regulates (via a mixed-membership model) (see suppl.).
-Similar patterns to direct rewiring were observed using this model (Fig. 5A).
+Here, the targets within the regulatory network were characterized in terms of the modules of multiple genes to which they belonged (so called "gene communities").
+Instead of directly measuring the changes in a TF's targets between tumor and normal cells, we determined the changes in the gene communities it regulates (via a mixed-membership model) (see suppl. sect. xxx).
+Similar patterns to direct rewiring were observed using this model (Fig. 4C).

-In consonance with this, we found that the majority of rewiring events were associated with noticeable gene-expression and chromatin-status changes, but not necessarily with mutation-induced motif loss or gain events (Fig. 5A).
+We found that the majority of rewiring events were associated with noticeable gene-expression and chromatin-status changes, but not necessarily with direct variant-induced motif loss or gain events (Fig. 4A).
 For example, JUND is a top gainer in K562.
-The majority of its gained targets in tumor cells demonstrate higher levels of gene expression, stronger active and weaker repressive histone modification mark signals, yet few of its binding sites are mutated, either by SNVs or SVs.
-This is consistent with previous work that indicates most non-coding risk variants are not well-explained by a mutational [LU4] model9. [[should we mention SVs higher?]]
-With a few notable exceptions, we found a similar trend for the rewiring events associated with JUND in liver cancer and, largely, for other factors in a variety of cancers (see suppl.).
+Most of its gained targets in tumor cells demonstrate higher levels of gene expression, stronger active and weaker repressive histone modification mark signals, yet few of its binding sites are mutated, either by SNVs or SVs.
+This is consistent with previous work that indicates most non-coding risk variants are not well-explained by a mutational model.
+With a few notable exceptions, we found a similar trend for the rewiring events associated with JUND in liver cancer and, largely, for other factors in a variety of cancers (see suppl. sect. xxx).

-We organized the cell-type specific networks into hierarchies, as shown in Fig. 5B.
-Specifically, in blood cancer, we found that the strongest edge gainers and losers in rewiring events often sit at the top level of the network hierarchy.
+We found that the strongest edge gainers and losers in rewiring events often sit at the top level of the network hierarchy.
 In addition, we found the more mutationally burdened TFs sit at the bottom of the hierarchies, whereas the TFs more associated with driving cancer gene expression changes tend to be at the top.

 Stemness measurement during oncogenic transformation through regulatory networks